stackzoo/khaos/README.md

 - [X] Delete specified pods in specified namespace
 - [x] Delete specified cluster nodes
 - [X] Delete specified secrets in specified namespace
-- [ ] Inject resource constraints in containers
+- [X] Inject resource constraints in the specified containers  of the specified deployment of the specified namespace